 The earlier you express the concern the easier it is to take action.

 You may wish to obtain advice on how to pursue matters of concern.
-Advice can be obtained from the Managing Director, Financial Director or the Quality & Contractual Manager.
+Advice can be obtained from the Managing Director, Financial Director or the Head of Human Resources.

 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.